davidmrowe/www.rowerunning.co.uk/_posts/2023/2023-04-23-london-marathon-22-april-2023.md

 I did see a couple of runners trip over which wasn't good - I guess they clipped ankles or something.
 They got themselves up and continued on their way and all seemed good.
 You really needed to concentrate all the time whilst running - whether it was puddles, people suddenly changing direction at water stations or runners suddenly stopping to walk (this happens a bit during the final few miles)

-The sound systems (whether it was drumming ensembles, steel drum bands, huge loudspeaker systems and anything in-between) were awesome and the 30 seconds or so that you head them just take your mind away from what your legs are doing for a moment.
+The sound systems (whether it was drumming ensembles, jazz bands, steel drums, huge loudspeaker systems and anything in-between) were awesome and the 30 seconds or so that you hear them just take your mind away from what your legs are doing for a moment.

 Nutrition wise I had an energy gel about 30 minutes before the start and then again at 30 minute intervals.
 My last gel was at 2 hours 30 minutes.
 They were a combination of High5 gels and caffeinated cola gels that I bought on a good deal from wiggle.co.uk.
 I have a pretty cast-iron stomach based on years of Ironman experience so I can deal with pretty much anything and everything.
 All of these were washed down with water and the occasional sip of sports drink at the Lucozade sport drink points on course.
 During long training runs I've carried a bottle of water/electrolyte drink with me and taken regular sips.
 From around 18 miles I believe I then hung onto the little water bottles and just took regular sips whilst running.